Daniel-VDM/Intro-CS-projects/Program_Structure_and_Interpretation/README.md

 All projects were done in Fall 2017
 -------------

-*These projects were part of UC Berkeley's CS61A course.*
+*These projects were done as part of UC Berkeley's CS61A course.*

 ************************************************